Are you in the market for a forklift but have questions about the price of new or used models?

 What Do You Need?

-The first step is, of course, to take into consideration your operation and what type of forklift will work in it.
+The first step in choosing the right forklift is to evaluate your operation and determine which type of forklift will meet your needs.

 Capacity?

-Do you need a 3,000 lb. lift for light duty in your warehouse?
-Or a monstrous 30,000 lb. diesel truck for heavy-duty work in a fabrication facility?
+Do you need a smaller, 3,000 lb. lift for light-duty tasks in your warehouse?

 Mast size?

-What mast size do you need for your application?
+What mast size is suitable for your application?

 - 131″